codicoscepticos/disneyChars/README.md

 ❗ **I developed this project in just 8 days, despite having no prior experience with TypeScript, Angular, RxJS, ngrx, and other related technologies.
-By taking on this challenge, I was able to demonstrate my ability to quickly learn new skills and technologies, while producing high-quality work.**
+By taking on this challenge, I was able to demonstrate my ability to quickly learn new skills and technologies and adapt to new situations, while producing high-quality code/results.**

 # Disney Characters Dashboard